UltraStar-Deluxe/format/spec.md

 ```

 The `PROVIDEDBY` header indicates the source of a particular UltraStar file.
 Implementations concerned with providing UltraStar files to many users (sometimes referred to as “hosters”) SHOULD set this value automatically.
 Values SHOULD be valid URLs according to [RFC 1738](https://datatracker.ietf.org/doc/html/rfc1738) using the HTTP or HTTPS scheme.

+> [!NOTE]
+>
+> Some implementations are known to use an application-specific header `SOURCE` in place of `PROVIDEDBY`.
+The semantics of the `SOURCE` header are not part of this specification.

 ### 3.29.
 The `COMMENT` Header